One-com/node-httperrors/README.md

     var MyError = httpErrors.createError({
         type: 'MyError',
         // Used when no message is handed to the constructor:
-        msg: 'A slightly longer description of the error' });
+        message: 'A slightly longer description of the error' });

 Instances can carry extra data about the error:

     try {
         throw new httpErrors.Forbidden({
-            msg: "The message", // Not mandatory
+            message: "The message", // Not mandatory
             data: {disallowedIds: [1, 3, 4, 6]}
         });
     } catch(e) {